wskplho/fsx_flight_planner/README.md

 ## Seeding
-If you don't want to load data directly from YAML (that is `db:data:load:latest`), you will need to run rake db:seed, which populates the database manually.
+If you don't want to load data directly from YAML (that is `db:data:load:latest`), you will need to run `rake db:seed`, which populates the database manually.
 It does the following:

 * Saves aircrafts,